vinnidias/12min-Challenge/README.md

 The application consists of an audiobook listing screen and a screen with the player.
 On the list screen, each track corresponds to a specific audiobook that, when clicked, the user is taken to the player screen.
-In the player the title of the book the author is rendered and its cover in the background.
+In the player, the title of the book and author is rendered, their cover is on the background.
 It is necessary to press the play button to start the audio track.
-Its functions are available at the bottom of the screen with options of play and pause and advance and return of ten seconds in time.
-When you press the device's return button on the player screen, the audio is interrupted and the app navigates to the list screen.
+Some functions are available at the bottom of the screen: "play", "pause", "advance" and "return of ten seconds in time" When you press the device's return button on the player screen, the audio is interrupted and the app navigates to the list screen.